-If one course currently has standards and the other has none, download the standards list from the first course (using the gray download box in the upper righthand corner on the Edit Objectives page) and then drop that file into the second course.
+If one course currently has standards and the other has none, download the standards list from the first course (using the gray download box in the upper righthand corner on the Manage Course Standards page) and then drop that file into the second course.

-If both courses currently have standards and you want to update one course (the "target") to match the other course (the "master"), you can take the following steps:
+If both courses currently have standards and you want to update one course (the "target") to match the other course (the "master"), take the following steps:

 - deactivate all standards in the "target" course (by either X'ing them out in the UI or by downloading them, changing all values in the "Active" field to 0, and then re-uploading them)

 - download the standards from the "master" course

 - upload the "master" course standards into the "target" course

 It's easy to move an assessment from one course to another when editing an assessment – simply update the "Course" dropdown and save.
 However, any standards from the original course will not transfer along with the assessment to the new course unless both courses share the exact same standard codes.

 For example, an assessment was created in Specialized Geometry that should have been created in Basic Geometry, and questions on this assessment are tied to standards for Specialized Geometry.
 You want to switch the assessment from Specialized Geometry to Basic Geometry, but you don't want to lose the question standards in the process.
 You'll have to ensure that Basic Geometry has equivalent standard codes in order to do this.
 For this purpose, our system is only concerned about the codes themselves, not descriptions of the codes.